dyle71/hcs-logger/README.md

 * `Logger`: Objects of this class are the "administrators" of events.
 They examine events and redirect them to a number of `Sink`s.
 * `Sink`: This is anything a event goes to.
 While working on an event, each `Sink` object uses a `Formatter`.
-* `SinkFactory`: This can create a sink based on an URL.
+* `SinkFactory`: This creates a sink based on an URL.
 * `Formatter`: This class prepares the final output.

 After an installation you'll find a doxygen documentation in your usual `doc` folder, which provides more